China issues plan to increase flights, boost air passenger volumes - Caixin | Business

 - China

-China aims to restore the country's average daily passenger flight volumes to 70% of 2019 levels by Jan.
+China plans to increase flights with a goal to restore the country's average daily passenger flight volumes to 70% of 2019 levels by Jan.
 6, financial news outlet Caixin reported on Friday citing a document from the aviation regulator.

-The aim is part of a work plan the Civil Aviation Administration of China issued on Wednesday to encourage the recovery of the country's air transport market, Caixin said.
+The aim is part of a work plan the Civil Aviation Administration of China (CAAC) issued on Wednesday to encourage the recovery of the country's air transport market, Caixin said.
+The CAAC did not immediately respond to a request for comment.

+The plan said there would be three stages to the process, with the first to increase the number of flights a day to a maximum of 11,280, of which up to 9,280 could be domestic ones, by Jan.
+6, Caixin said.
+Between Jan.
+7 to Jan 31, average daily passenger flight volumes should increase to 88% of 2019 levels, before the COVID-19 pandemic began.
+Daily flights should hit a maximum of 13,667, of which up to 11,667 could be domestic ones, it added.

+The industry should be in a "stable recovery period" by the end of March, it said.
+The plan comes after China last week abandoned many key curbs of its zero-COVID policy, which has over the past three years reduced domestic demand and kept international flights at a tiny fraction of pre-pandemic levels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)